gordonjun2/CCNet/README.md

-# Using CCNet (CornerNet and CenterNet) with Docker
+# Using ccnet (CornerNet and CenterNet) with Docker
 Credits:

 [**CornerNet: Detecting Objects as Paired Keypoints**](https://arxiv.org/abs/1808.01244)